Shimanchu nu Takara: Track listing

-Commercial Performance
+Commercial performance

 The song charted in Oricon's Single CD Sales ranking 60 times and peaked at 47th.

 Cover versions

-Because of the popularity of "Shimanchu nu Takara", it has been covered many times, including by Allister on the EP Guilty Pleasures, by Hearts Grow on their album Summer Chanpuru, by Yanawaraba for their album Nagiuta. by Speed member Hiroko Shimabukuro on her solo album Watashi no Okinawa,and, by Beni on her album.Covers 3.
+Because of the popularity of "Shimanchu nu Takara", it has been covered many times, including by Allister on the EP Guilty Pleasures, by Hearts Grow on their album Summer Chanpuru, by Yanawaraba for their album Nagiuta. by Speed member Hiroko Shimabukuro on her solo album Watashi no Okinawa, and, by Beni on her album.Covers 3.
 Akari Kito and Fairouz Ai sung a version of the song in their respective character serving as the first ending for the 2025 anime series Okitsura.

 On the band's 30th anniversary of the band in 2020, "Shimanchu nu Takara" was sung by various people from Ishigaki Island.

+Live performance

+During conclusion of the Begin's Sanishan Sango Show!! -35th Anniversary Music Brigade Tour-, they perform the song in their hometown of Ishigaki Island.